RAbo-Github/caad002x/README.md

    changing the background color by clicking a button.
 9) CustomViews: illustrates the fact that we can customize our views; taking the example of a button.
+10) AsyncTaskExample: illustrates the communication between a Main Thread and a Background Thread usind AsyncTask.
+This app also uses RecyclerView previously encountered.